 🔧 1.
 Scrub the rust away with tools

-First of all, if the metal surface is bigger and the rust build-up is heavy than you should try using some tools.
-The best tools for removing the rust from metal surfaces are the steel wool, sandpaper, or maybe a wire brush.
-These work amazingly due to their abrasive properties.
-All you have to do is scrub the rusty area on the metal until it starts to fade away.
+First of all, if the metal surface is large and the rust build-up is heavy, you should try using some tools.
+Steel wool, sandpaper, or maybe a wire brush are the best tools for removing rust from metal surfaces.
+Their abrasive properties make them extremely effective.
+All you need to do is scrub the rusty area on the metal until it fades away.
 Furthermore, while scrubbing, make sure you brush off the excess from time to time so it won’t get spread into the clean area of the metal.

-That’s right, vinegar will quickly dissolve the rust and it will make for an effective substance to use on soft metals.
-Using vinegar is also an easier technique to use for removing rust because all you need to do is pour or rub the vinegar directly on the rust.
-Furthermore, if you have smaller metal items, you could also soak those in a container you fill up with vinegar.
+That’s right, vinegar dissolves rust quickly and makes an effective substance for soft metals.
+Rust can also be removed using vinegar, and all you have to do is pour or rub vinegar directly on the rust.
+Additionally, if you have smaller metal items, you can soak them in vinegar in a container.

-Hence, once you notice that vinegar is dissolving the rust, your job is pretty much cut out for you.
-All there’s left to do is wiping the surface clean with cold water.
+Once you see vinegar dissolving rust, your job is pretty much done.
+The only thing left to do is wipe the surface clean with cold water.

 This is another natural ingredient you can use on rusty spots.
-Simply mix together baking soda with water making sure you get a thick paste.
-If the paste seems too runny, add again more baking soda.
+Make a thick paste by mixing baking soda with water.
+If the paste seems too runny, add more baking soda.
 Then, using a flat spreader, make sure you apply the paste to the rust.
-Next, leave the paste on the rust until it dries down then dampen and scrub off.
-The rust will literally loosen and wash away.
+Leave the paste on the rust for a few minutes until it dries, and then dampen and scrub it off.
+Rust will literally loosen and wash away.